pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ---

-## Losing colours
+## Losing colors

-- You might want to make things transparent sometimes - e.g. give them _no colour at all_
+- You might want to make things transparent sometimes - e.g. give them _no color at all_
 - You can do this with the following functions:

 `noFill();` means have transparent fill